kognise/crypticat/README.md

 ## Goals

 - It should be secure
-- Messages records shouldn't be saved
+- Message records shouldn't be stored anywhere
 - Anyone should be able to run their own server
 - It should be open-source and extensible
 - The web ui and cli should have the same usability